Landscapes of the Tetrahedron and Cube: An Exploration of Shortest Paths on Polyhedra: Landscapes of a Tetrahedron

 Since the shortest path on the surface of a convex polyhedron is a line segment contained in one of the polyhedron's nets, to calculate the length of said paths or determine the set of points along the paths it is sufficient to do so for each subset of the nets in which these paths could be contained.
 We now provide for reference the definition of a dual graph, and introduce the new notion of a landscape which will be a useful tool in determining exactly which subsets of a polyhedron's nets need to be considered for such calculations.
 Since the shortest path between two points on the same face of a polyhedron is simply the line segment in $\mathbb R^3$ connecting the two points, landscapes need only be defined for a net's subsets of at least two faces.

-\begin{definition} Given a plane graph $G$, the dual graph of $G$ is the graph $H$ for which the set of vertices of $H$ is equal to the set of faces of $G$, provided for all pairs of vertices $ a, b$ in $H$, $a$ and $b$ are connected by an edge in $H$ if and only if $a$ and $b$ are adjacent faces in $G$. \end{definition}
+\begin{definition} Given a plane graph $G$, the \emph{dual graph} of $G$ is the graph $H$ for which the set of vertices of $H$ is equal to the set of faces of $G$, provided for all pairs of vertices $ a, b$ in $H$, $a$ and $b$ are connected by an edge in $H$ if and only if $a$ and $b$ are adjacent faces in $G$. \end{definition}

 \begin{definition} Let $\mathcal P$ be a convex polyhedron and $N$ some net of $\mathcal P$.
-Considering the vertices and edges of $N$ as a plane graph with faces given by the faces of $\mathcal P$, let $H$ be the dual graph of $N$.
-If $G$, a subgraph of $H$, is a path of at least two vertices, then the union of the collection of faces of $N$ given by the vertices of $G$ form a landscape $L$.
-In particular, if $F_{n_1}$ and $F_{n_2}$ are the vertices of $G$ with degree 1, then we say $L$ is a landscape from origin face $F_{n_1}$ to destination face $F_{n_2}$ and denote this by $L(F_{n_1} \rightarrow F_{n_2})$. \end{definition}
+Considering the vertices and edges of $N$ as a plane graph with faces given by the faces of $\mathcal P$, let $G$ be the dual graph of $N$.
+If $H$ is a path subgraph of $G$ of at least two vertices, then the union of the collection of faces of $N$ given by the vertices of $H$ form a \emph{landscape} $L$.
+In particular, if $F_{n_1}$ and $F_{n_2}$ are the vertices of $G$ with degree 1, then we say $L$ is a landscape from \emph{origin face} $F_{n_1}$ to \emph{destination face} $F_{n_2}$ and denote this by $L(F_{n_1} \rightarrow F_{n_2})$. \end{definition}

-\begin{definition} Let $P$ be a convex polyhedron and $G$ be a subgraph of $H$, a dual graph of $N$.
-Then if $K$ a subgraph of $G$ is a path of at least two vertices, the union of the collection of faces of $N$ given by the vertices of $K$ form a sublandscape $L'$.
-In particular, if $K$ is a proper subgraph of $G$, $L'$ is a proper sublandscape of $L$. \end{definition}
+\begin{definition} Let $L$ be a landscape of a convex unit polyhedron $\mathcal P$ and $G$ be the dual graph of $L$.
+If $H$ is a path subgraph of $G$ of at least two vertices, then the union of the collection of faces of $\mathcal P$ given by the vertices of $H$ form a \emph{sublandscape} $L'$ of $L$.
+In particular, if $H$ is a proper subgraph of $G$, then $L'$ is a \emph{proper sublandscape} of $L$. \end{definition}

 As mentioned earlier, the ordered quadruple representing a point assigns a location in $\mathbb R^2$ to points in the home-face, but does not assign a location in $\mathbb R^2$ to any other points of any other faces of a given convex unit polyhedron.
 However, a choice of landscape of the polyhedron and a home-face along with the assignment of the location of just one of the home-face's edges would serve this purpose for every point within said landscape.
 Furthermore, when performing the calculations inherently necessary for identifying and measuring shortest paths on the surface of a tetrahedron it will be convenient to consider a point as an element of the copy of $\mathbb R^2$ determined by one such choice and moments later as an element of the copy of $\mathbb R^2$ determined by a different choice of said type.
 We address this need more rigorously with the following definition.